 But then the snow got deeper.

-On foot, another problem presented itself.
+Once on foot and as the trail steepened, another problem presented itself.
 The snow was deep.
 We didn’t have skis.
 We started post holing.

 Our incredible crew of ACCers had just ridden 13km of mostly snow-covered road and now they were post-holing up a trail, taking turns breaking trail, and no one looked like they wanted to murder me for dragging them into this.